 UV or sun damage just makes all this happen even faster!!

-Can pores be minimised or made to disappear?
+Can Enlarged Pores be minimised or made to disappear?

 YES & NO – they cannot be eradicated!

 We need them to survive, but they can be made less noticeable.
 Here’s what you need to do:

 - A well hydrated skin will have pores with “nice walls” which are strong and will resist stretching and collapsing.